Well-being, safety, discrimination, or harassment

 Portland Community College cares about your experiences at the college.
 This page describes several options for submitting appeals, raising concerns, filing complaints, and sharing feedback with the college.
 Let us assure you, the college takes them seriously, and we do what we can to resolve issues.
 Without your feedback, we have no way of knowing how to improve.

-For questions or assistance on the processes, contact the Appeals, Complaints, Feedback, and Resolution Office.
+For questions or assistance on the processes, contact the Office of Student Conduct and Community Support.

 Appeals – money